protogarden/pegasus-mini/docs/source/remote_control.rst

 Remote Control
 ##############

-The following desribes how to control the Pegasus Mini by using the ROS teleop_twist_keyboard package.
+The following describes how to control the Pegasus Mini by using the ROS teleop_twist_keyboard package.
 See http://wiki.ros.org/teleop_twist_keyboard for full documentation.
 Ensure that all steps in the :doc:`getting_started_ros` have been completed.

-This package takes keyboard inputs and publishs command velocity to the /cmd_vel ROS topic.
-The pegasus_base node subsribes to these command velocitys and publishes left and right wheel speed commands to the wheelspeed topic.
+This package takes keyboard inputs and publishes command velocity to the /cmd_vel ROS topic.
+The pegasus_base node subscribes to these command velocity's and publishes left and right wheel speed commands to the /wheelspeed topic.
 Finally the rc_node node subscribes to these wheel speed commands to sends them to the motor controller.

 1. Ensure that the ROS teleop_twist_keyboard package is installed.
 To do this, run the following command.